 We are still about five weeks away from peak strawberry season, but I bought a package at Safeway this past week that was pretty good.
-Otherwise, to get our strawberry fix, we rely on frozen organic strawberries.
+Otherwise, to get our strawberry fix, we rely on frozen organic strawberries, which is what I used to make this strawberry vanilla smoothie.
 We purchase the big bag at Costco unless we are fortunate to still have some Oregon strawberries in the freezer.
 When the season hits, check out this handy guide to freezing your local strawberry harvest.

 This smoothie recipe is perfect any time of day.
 It makes a great start to your morning, with some protein from the Greek yogurt, as well as a delicious treat at the end of the day.
 You could throw in a scoop of your favorite protein powder to give it a boost.
 I use monk fruit sweetener for sweetness with no added sugar, and the vanilla extract makes it taste like a strawberry milkshake with a little tartness from the yogurt.
 We don’t feel bad at all about topping it with a little whipped cream if we have it for dessert.

 Strawberry Vanilla Smoothie

 3 – 4 cups frozen strawberries

 1 1/2 cups milk (any kind you drink, unsweetened almond is great too)

 3/4 cup Greek yogurt

 1 teaspoon vanilla extract

 Optional step: Frozen strawberries can be pretty hard to blend.
 I microwave mine on defrost for about a minute so they are still frozen, but will blend more easily.